 Jennie is the Accounting Clerk and Receptionist at Peoria Production Solutions.
 She started in February of 2020.
 She manages the company’s time keeping system and prepares invoices for customers.
-She also manages the Treasury receipts, purchases supplies for equipment maintenance and keeps the office supplied.
-She is a mother of three, and has three grandchildren whom she adores.
+She also manages the Treasury receipts, purchases supplies for equipment maintenance, and keeps the office supplied.
+She is a mother of three and has three grandchildren whom she adores.
 She enjoys reading and working in her yard.
 She is also very active in her church.
-Jennie is the first person you see when you walk in our office and she always has a smile!
+Jennie is the first person you see when you walk into our office and she always has a smile!

 Renee Morgan, Purchasing Analyst